Migaloo: Sightings elsewhere in the world

 White humpback whale sightings are rare in other parts of the world but in 2012, a white adult humpback whale was sighted bubble-net feeding near the coast of Svalbard, Norway.
 The individual was completely white on the dorsal side but showed some dark coloration on the underside of the fluke.
 Because of the dark spots as well as the dark-coloured eyes, researchers suggest it is leucistic and not an albino.
 During the research, it was discovered that in 2004 and 2006 there were sightings of a white humpback whale in the Barents Sea.
 It is likely that it was the same individual but no identification is possible based on the existing photographs.
 In April 2022 a white humpback individual was spotted off the coast of Pico and Faial Island in the Azores; it is likely the same individual.

-In 2022 another sighting of a white humpback has been made.
-In October near the coast of Costa Rica a young white individual has been sighted and photographed with a non-white adult.
+In 2022 another sighting of a white humpback was made.
+In October, near the coast of Costa Rica, a young white individual was sighted and photographed with a non-white adult.
 The calf was spotted by a pilot flying over north-western Costa Rica.
 This was the first sighting of a white humpback whale in the Eastern Pacific.
 This calf is hypopigmented, without a clear conclusion about the exact chromatic abnormality determining its white coloration.